Metalloprotein Research Laboratory in San Antonio

 Describing Unprecedented Intermediates in Metalloenzymes

-✓ Discovery of a high-valence bis-Fe(IV) intermediate in the di-heme enzyme MauG, which uncovered a novel natural strategy for storing two oxidizing equivalents (doi: 10.1073/pnas.0801643105).
+✓ Our identification of a high-valence bis-Fe(IV) intermediate in the di-heme enzyme MauG represents a significant breakthrough (doi: 10.1073/pnas.0801643105).
+This discovery unveils a novel natural mechanism for storing two oxidizing equivalents in two distinct centers,

 ✓ Discovery of a protein-based diradical intermediate located on a tryptophan residue and an adjacent 7-hydroxyl-tryptophan residue.
 Not only the di-tryptophanyl radical but also the 7-OH-Trp radical is the first of its kind (doi: 10.1073/pnas.1215011110).